simonagurri/simonagurri.github.io/content/english/_index.md

 ​

 _This website collects my research projects, publications, and collaborations in energy and transport systems._
-_You can find my full CV in the ID card icon below my pic, as well as other contacs._
+_You can find my full CV in the ID card icon below my pic, as well as other contacts._

 [LinkedIn](https://linkedin.com/in/simona-gurri)
 [Google Scholar](https://scholar.google.com/citations?user=xTyvbgoAAAAJ&hl=en)